Ten Precepts of Taoism

 between Eastern and Western thought.
 For example, the second precept warns against ‘having thoughts of depravity’.

 However, this concept is subjective, and Eastern and Western religions interpret depravity differently (even the three Western

 religions hold different views on this subject).
 Depravity is defined differently by families, races, societies, cultures,

 countries and religions.
 Therefore, this type of ethical principle is wide open to interpretation.
 In Judaism,

 polytheism could be considered a depraved thought, while in Taoism the worship of multiple gods such as Ma Zu, Shou Lao, Shou

-Xing (and dozens of lesser gods), are acceptable to the Taoist (Renard, 2002, p.
-376).
-Therefore, in Taoism, polytheism is
+Xing (and dozens of lesser gods), are acceptable to the Taoist (Renard, 2002).
+Therefore, in Taoism, polytheism is not a depraved

 The fifth Taoist precept speaks of ‘thinking of pure conduct’.

 For example, Taoism teaches that pure conduct includes balancing the food energies of Yin and Yang (Lorenz, 2007).
 However,

 in Judaism, eating kosher food is considered ‘pure conduct’, as it relates to the manner in which an animal is